google-marketing-solutions/cwv_from_ga4_exports/README.md

 The script will print status messages to the console, including errors if any occur.
 On error, the script will exit.
 Otherwise, you will be returned to your prompt upon successful completion.

-**Please Note:** Deploying the Cloud Run function for the first time can take a significant amount of time (up to 30 minutes).
-Please be sure that your connection will not timeout during the first deployment.

 #### Updating Your Deployment